Umbrella Company

 The Working Mechanism of Limited Companies

 Limited companies pay corporation tax on profits and submit annual accounts to Companies House.
-Directors can receive income as salary or dividends.
+Directors can withdraw money as a mix of salary or dividends.
 They operate as separate legal entities with their business bank accounts, providing protection for personal assets during financial difficulties.

 Limited Company Advantages and Disadvantages